gazebo-tooling/release-tools/bloom/ros_gz/README.md

  1. Clone the new repo, go to the directory and run rename-gazebo-ros-pkgs.bash
     - Usage: `$ rename-ros_gz-pkgs.bash <desired_gz_version> <space separted list of rosdistros to release>`
-    - Example: `$ rename-ros_gz-pkgs.bash garden humble`
+    - Example: `$ rename-ros_gz-pkgs.bash harmonic humble`

-If several unofficial wrappers using different Gazebo releases are going to exist for the same ROS 2 distribution (i.e: Garden and Harmonic for ROS 2 Iron), the rename script supports to declare a conflict using the `GZ_RELEASE_TO_CONFLICT` variable:
+If several unofficial wrappers using different Gazebo releases are going to exist for the same ROS 2 distribution (i.e: Harmonic for ROS 2 Iron), the rename script supports to declare a conflict using the `GZ_RELEASE_TO_CONFLICT` variable:

 ```
 GZ_RELEASE_TO_CONFLICT=garden ./rename-ros_gz-pkgs.bash harmonic humble